 The golden rules of metallic homewares

-There are a few key rules to stick to when buying metallic homewares, as they can become overdone very easily.
-If you stick to these, you’ll be able to create stylish rooms effortlessly using metallics.
+There are a few key rules to stick to when buying metallic homewares, as it’s very easy to overdo it!
+If you stick to these rules you’ll be able to create stylish rooms effortlessly using metallics.

 - The golden rule with metallic homewares is; don’t go overboard, unless you have other neutral items to balance out your look.
 Less is more with metallics

 - If you’re buying metals, check what they are made of and how they should be treated.
-Ensure that if you’re using appropriate metals in the kitchen or bathroom so that they won’t rust or tarnish if exposed to water
+Make sure you’re using appropriate metals in the kitchen or bathroom so they won’t rust or tarnish if exposed to water

-- Contrast pops of metallics like gold with bare wallpaper, and neutrals like brown, grey, or white.
-If you’re using rich colours with a huge amount of gold, this can be a very intense look
+- Contrast pops of metallics with bare wallpaper and neutrals like brown, grey, or white

 - Mixing metals can get overwhelming, so if you are going for this look, try to keep other elements simpler so your rooms don’t look overdone

-- Buying items slowly is ideal (if you can manage to hold off!) because you can wait and see what each room looks like, reflect, and then buy more when you’ve considered what will work best in each space
+- Buying a few items at a time is ideal, if you can manage to hold off!
+That way, you can wait and see what each room looks like, reflect, and then buy more when you’ve considered what will work best in each space

 - When using metallics and mixed metals, try to find other threads of commonality, like similar shapes or styles

 - Think about which colours work well with different metals.
-For instance, blush pink and copper are a metal match made in heaven, while gold works particularly well with jewel tones like emerald green or sapphire blue, or warm pinks
+For instance, blush pink and copper are a match made in heaven.
+Touches of gold works particularly well with jewel tones like emerald green or sapphire blue, or warm pinks

 - Always opt for high-quality when it comes to metals.
 It’s easy for metals to look gaudy (especially gold) and metallic paint can tarnish easily.
 Our prints are extremely high-quality and, if you upload a high-quality image, you’ll be able to create a high-quality print that is rich in detail, particularly using our metal prints